The Board of Äimä ry

 The Board is the decision-making body of the Association.
 There are annually between five and ten board meetings.
 The Board decides on the Association’s strategic activities, visions, and major policies.
 Deputy members have the right to speak and vote at meetings if there are not enough full members present.
 According to the rules of Äimä ry, a quorum is constituted when two full or deputy members are present in addition to the chairperson.

 Changes to the formation of the board are considered and applied annually each spring.
-This year, one (1) new and three (3) Board members of the previous term were elected as Äimä ry’s Members of the Board.
-Johanna Wartio, the Deputy Chairperson of the previous Board, was now elected Chairperson.
+This year, three (3) new members and one (1) Board member of the previous term were elected as Äimä ry’s Members of the Board.
+Johanna Wartio continues as the Chairperson and Marianna Pere is the Deputy Chairperson.

 Chairperson: